 In a different year, it might be tempting to come out of the gate in full throttle academically.
 For now, simply learn to pace yourself.
 Everyone — from students to teachers to administrators — is managing their expectations as the world gets a handle on our new normal.

 6. Take Tech Breaks

 Your phone is an ongoing temptation.
-The fear of missing out is real, no doubt you want to keep up.
-Still, do yourself a favor early on and put parameters on your own phone use.
+The fear of missing out is real; no doubt you want to keep up.
+Still, do yourself a favor early on and put limits on your use of technology.